 German Chocolate Dump Cake

-We have put together a new easy dump cake for you to make this weekend.
+We have put together a new dump cake for you to make this weekend.
 It is sure to satisfy your sweet tooth!

 Another great combination of chocolate and pecans can be found in our Turtle Dump Cake.